 G Assessing readiness for change and the implementation process ([US] Substance Abuse and Mental Health Services Administration, 2009).
 Practical, hands-on guide to how to assess an organisation’s capacity to identify priorities, implement changes, evaluate progress, and sustain quality-improvement programmes, and how to implement these programmes.

-G Organisational features underlying successful improvement programmes ([US] NIATx, accessed 2018).
-Web-based service supported by US government, whose model for improving addiction treatment services is based on five principles such as understanding and involving the customer and seeking ideas from other fields.
-See also these case studies of the principles’ roles in improving US services and the Sustainability Model developed with the British NHS to help services choose and implement sustainable improvement projects.
-Specific aims include cutting waiting times and the number of ‘no-shows’, for which see cell C2.
+G Organisational features underlying successful improvement programmes ([US] NIATx, accessed 2020).
+Web-based service whose model for improving addiction treatment services is based on five principles such as involving the customer and seeking ideas from other fields.
+See also case studies (2012; free source at time of writing) of the principles’ roles in improving US services and the attributes which experts say (2011; free source at time of writing) determine whether an organisation will not just implement, but sustain improvements.
+NIATx’s aims include cutting waiting times and the number of ‘no-shows’, for which see cell C2.
 Related study above.
 For discussion click here and scroll down to highlighted heading.

 Open Matrix Bite guide to this cell .
 First ‘bites’ funded by

 Links to other documents.
 Hover over for notes.
 Click to highlight passage referred to.
 Unfold extra text